Mathias Method Powerlifting

 Powerlifting done right!

-Check out our NEW FULL POWER Powerlifting Program!
+Check out our FULL POWER Powerlifting Program!

 Powerlifting is the sport of strength!
 It is a competitive strength sport that takes years of hard work and consistent dedication to become proficient at.
 If you want to perform well, then you need to be strong!

 What makes powerlifting so great is that it is the perfect place for everyone to start!
 This is because powerlifting focused primarily on building strength, using proper technique.
 Many people want to go straight into training for specific goals but have nothing to build off of.
 Then they train in circles and never reach their goals.

 Strength is the base for all other training goals.